Frequently Asked Questions

 - Live in some rural ZIP codes of Los Angeles, Riverside and San Bernardino counties (Rural Los Angeles County ZIP code is 90704)

 If you received healthcare coverage through Medicare, but are not eligible for Medi-Cal, the current changes do not affect you.

-All Medi-Cal beneficiaries, however, regardless of Medicare eligibility, most likely need to enroll in a Medi-Cal managed health benefit plan in order to continue to access their Medi-Cal benefits.
+All Medi-Cal beneficiaries, however, regardless of Medicare eligibility, most likely need to assign their Medi-Cal benefit to one of your county's Medi-Cal managed care health plans in order to continue to access to Medi-Cal benefits.
 This includes Long-Term Services and Support (LTSS), In-Home Supportive Services (IHSS), Multipurpose Senior Services Program (MSSP), Community-Based Adult Services (CBAS) and nursing facility care.